sammuelyee/docs/cartodb-editor.md

 2. Click CONNECT DATASET

-	You must enter at least one category search request in order to activate the CONNECT DATASET button.
+	You must enter at least one category search term in order to activate the CONNECT DATASET button.

 	The page refreshes and displays the connected Twitter dataset.
 You can edit any of the dataset options as usual and create a map.